So you love golf, and you want to teach your kids, but aren’t quite sure where to start? Don’t worry, we have everything you need to know right here.

 - The Kids Book of Golf (ages 8-12) is a bit old school, but it would be a good book for a slightly older child who is interested in learning about golf who doesn’t know much already.
 It has a little bit about the history, parts of a golf course, info on clubs, a bit about some of the basics that kids should know(grip, putting, chipping, full swing), rules, warming up, some drills, games within the game, tips from the pros, info about some of the major tournament, etc. It is a very easy to read a book for kids that gives a decent overview for kids who are interested in learning about the game.

 - Golf: From Tee to Green-The Essential Guide for Young GolfersThis book has easy-to-follow instructions that can help with the all-round play of any young golfer, covers tee shots, iron play, pitching, chipping, coping with bunkers and the green.
 It also has sections on the history of the game, the all-time great players, famous holes and memorable tournaments.

-- Daddy Caddy On the Bag: Coach Your Child to Peak Golf Performance is kind of a cool book that is written specially for parents who are teaching their own kids to play golf.
-This book is for parents who are fairly serious and are looking to really coach their child rather than just teach them the game for the fun of it.
-It covers things like important golf skills development, caddying for your kid, emotions and mental challenges that kids face, and how to be a good coach.
+- Daddy Caddy On the Bag: Coach Your Child to Peak Golf Performance is kind of a cool book that is written especially for parents who are teaching their kids to play golf.
+This book is for parents who are relatively serious and are looking to coach their child rather than just teach them the game for the fun of it.
+It covers things like effective golf skills development, caddying for your kid, emotions, and mental challenges that kids face, and how to be a good coach.